edwatson36/image-processing/src/cub200_utils/README.txt

 Disclaimers:
+Package isn't fully tested yet - therefore may get errors.
-Still a work in progress with more rigorous unit testing to be done and some deprecation warnings to resolve.
+Functions are still a work in progress with more rigorous unit testing to be done and some deprecation warnings to resolve.